How To Combat Postpartum Depression Naturally With Spices

 Add it to scrambled eggs, roast vegetables or even noodles.

-Other than calling for emotional support you can start self-helping yourself by making slight alternations to your spice cabinet.
+Other than calling for emotional support you can start self-helping yourself by making slight alterations to your spice cabinet.

 Consuming spices reacts with the receptors in the tongue that sends messages to your brain causing it to trigger the release of the happy endorphins hormones.